Total Law

 If you are a visa required national, it is recommended that you initially apply for a long stay (D) visa, or if you are a non visa required national you should apply for preclearance up to three months before you plan to travel to Ireland.

-How Do I Apply for Stamp 3?
+How to Apply for Stamp 3 in Ireland?

 The application process varies according to your reasons for gaining Stamp 3.
 All applications should be done online, unless you have particular mitigating circumstances that means you must apply in-person at your local immigration office.